ventuals/ventuals-contracts/README.md

 Smart contracts for the Ventuals HYPE LST (vHYPE).

-Ventuals is creating a HYPE LST (vHYPE) to raise the stake requirement for its HIP-3 deployment.
-Contributors deposit HYPE and receive vHYPE, a fully transferable
+Ventuals is raising HYPE through a custom liquid staking token (LST) for its HIP-3 deployment.
+Contributors receive vHYPE, which is a fully transferable ERC20 that represents a claim on the underlying HYPE principal.
-ERC20 issued 1:1 against their principal deposit.

-vHYPE serves as a proportional claim on the underlying HYPE stake, which will grow over time as native staking yield is distributed.
+- Minimum stake: 500k HYPE must remain staked with validators, which is the current requirement for HIP-3 deployers.
+- Liquidity: Additional deposits provide a liquidity buffer for withdrawals.
+- Native yield: All native staking yield accrues proportionally to vHYPE holders.

 ## Getting Started